shakilmith/documentaion/blog/spring-boot/spring-boot-dynamic-pages/index.md

 # Spring Boot Dynamic Html Pages

-In this post, we are going to explore how to build dynamic html pages using spring boot.
+In this post, we are going to explore how to generate programmatically dynamic html pages using spring boot.

 Basic requirements;

 JavaSE 17+
 Maven as a build too
-An ide
+An ide - Eclipse, Intellij or VS code

 1. Bootstrap Our Spring Boot Application

 There are many ways we can bootstrap our spring boot application.
 One possible way is to using spring initializer web page.
-So, visit [Spring Initializer](https://start.spring.io/) here and bootstrap your spring powered application.
+So, visit [https://start.spring.io/](https://start.spring.io/) here and bootstrap your spring powered application.

 ![spring boot](image1.png)

 In the add dependencies section, add the following dependencies for the time being.

-Spring Web, thymeleaf (template engine), spring data jpa, h2 database and spring boot devtool (for hot reloading)
+Spring Web, thymeleaf (template engine), spring data jpa, h2 database and spring boot devtools (for hot reloading)

 ![spring boot](image2.png)

-At last click on generate button.
+At last, click on generate button.

 Here, GroupID: com.company (you can use your own domain name)
 ArtifactID: spring-boot-example (application will be added at the end of this)